absmach/devops/charts/mainflux/README.md

 - adapter_lora
 - twins

-By default scale of MQTT adapter, Things, Envoy, Authn and NATS will be set to 3.
+By default scale of MQTT adapter, Things, Envoy, AuthN and NATS will be set to 3.
 It's recommended that you set this values to number of your nodes in Kubernetes cluster, i.e. `--set defaults.replicaCount=3 --set nats.replicaCount=3`

 **Note:** make sure you run `helm install` with `--dependency-update` flag!